FinPress/FinPress-Coding-Standards/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-The error code for the sniff that is (or should be) being triggered (you can see the sniff error codes by running `phpcs` with the `-s` flag). e.g. `WordPress.PHP.NoSilencedErrors.Discouraged`
+The error code for the sniff that is (or should be) being triggered (you can see the sniff error codes by running `phpcs` with the `-s` flag). e.g. `FinPress.PHP.NoSilencedErrors.Discouraged`

-Note: only report issues for error codes starting with `WordPress` to this repo!
+Note: only report issues for error codes starting with `FinPress` to this repo!
 If the error code starts with `Universal`, `NormalizedArrays` or `Modernize` report the issue to PHPCSExtra.
 If the error code starts with `Generic`, `PEAR`, `PSR1`, `PSR2`, `PSR12`, `Squiz` or `Zend` report the issue to PHP_CodeSniffer itself.